-- Reading the assignments and listing (in writing) three important points (or questions) that you have from each of the assigned chapters from each of the books that we are reading for that day is required.
-These points or questions will be collected at the end of class and you will share them in class as they will serve as the basis for our discussion of the assigned readings.
-Your prepared three questions or points per assigned chapter in our readings will account for 15% of your grade for the term.
-I will ask students to share their three key points or questions from each class randomly. - 2.
+- 1. Reading the assignments and listing (typed) two important points (or questions) that you have from each of the assigned chapters from each of the books that we are reading for that day is required.
+These points or questions are to be typed and will be collected at the end of class.
+You will share them orally in class as they will serve as the basis for our discussion of the assigned readings.
+Your prepared two questions or points per assigned chapter in our readings will account for 15% of your grade for the term.
+I will ask students to share their two key points or questions from each class randomly. - 2.
 Each student will write Four Critical Reflection Papers (five pages minimum) to be written during the term on four of the assigned readings of your choice.
 These papers will be graded and returned to you with my comments and suggestions for improvement.
 If needed, you will be able to rewrite these papers without penalty.
 Additionally, each student will facilitate the class discussion of one class period in which they have written a Critical Reflection (CR) Paper.
 On that day, you will write your CR Paper (to turn in to me) and prepare a hand-out or Power Point for the class in which you outline the readings or prepared synopses of each of the assigned readings (this means each chapter of each book assigned for that day's class.)
-The cumulative grade for your four Reaction Papers plus your class facilitation of one class will account for 35% of your grade for the term. - 3.
-One Book Review of an outside book to be read during the term, and reported on to the class with a two page synopsis of the book to be distributed to the class when you make your oral report on the book to the class.
-I will supply a list of books from which you can chose to write your Book Reviews or you will most likely want to select books related to your Research Project with my approval.
+The cumulative grade for your four Reaction Papers plus your class facilitation of one class with hand-out will account for 35% of your grade for the term. - 3.
+One Book Review of an outside book to be read during the term, and reported on to the class with a two page synopsis of the book to be distributed to the class or a Power Point when you make your oral report on the book to the class.
+You will need to submit the book title for my review for my approval.
+You will most likely want to select books related to your Research Project described below.
 The written Book Review, plus your oral report with handout will account for 15% of your grade.
-All books should be related to our class topic Women and Islam and to your Research Paper topic. - 4.
+All books should be related to our class topic Women and Islam and I advise that it be related to your Research Paper topic. - 4.
 Final Research Paper (ten page minimum) related to the topic of Women and Islam.
-You should begin thinking about a topic early in the semester as you will give me your research topic with a brief description of the research you plan to do during the 4th week of the class or earlier if you like.
-When writing your Research Paper, you are to use three sources in addition to any of the books, magazine or journal articles that we will use in class.
+You should begin thinking about a topic early in the semester as you will give me your working research topic with a brief description of the research you plan to do during the 4th week of the class or earlier if you like.
+When writing your Research Paper, you are to use three sources in addition to any of the books, magazine or journal articles that we will read in class.
 This is to be a formal research paper with footnotes, a bibliography, and standard academic paper margins.
-Guidelines for writing Research Papers will be handed out in class and sent to you for our class list.
+Guidelines for writing Research Papers will be posted on the class Canvas site and sent to you for our class list.
 The Final Research Paper will count for 25% of your grade for the term. - 5.
 Attendance to a Juma' Prayer service during the term or to an Islamic event on campus or elsewhere is required.
 Attendance at such an event will count for 10% of your grade for the term.